Your Cart is Empty

-It’s not until you become a parent that tummy time means something other than getting your ab work done at the gym.
-But once you have a baby, it’s critical to start placing baby on their tummy several times a day to help build essential upper body strength.
+It’s not until you become a parent that tummy time means something other than doing an ab workout at the gym.
+Once you have a baby, it’s important to start placing them on their tummy several times a day to help build essential upper body strength and head control.

 Top Reasons Why Babies Need Tummy Time

-- New vantage point: Allowing your baby to get some tummy time in will also give them a new view on the world.
+New vantage point: Allowing your baby to get some tummy time in will also give them a new view on the world.
 Imagine how dull it can get looking at the same spot on the ceiling all day long!

 When to Start Tummy Time

-Not sure of when to start incorporating tummy time into your baby’s daily routine?
-Experts say parents can begin placing baby on their bellies for supervised tummy time as early as right after birth and starting no later than one month old.
+Not sure when to start incorporating tummy time into your baby’s daily routine?
+Health experts say parents can begin placing baby on their bellies for supervised tummy time as early as right after birth and starting no later than one month old.
 Even newborns are able to lift their heads and turn it to one side!